scra88le/taxonomySca88le/_posts/2019-7-19-Formicidae.md

 * diameter of compound eyes less than length of the last segment of antennal scape

 ### **Lasius fuliginosus**
 L. fuliginosus exhibits a complex biology, known as temporary social parasitism.
-The queen invades the nest of a host species where it kills the queen, leaving the host worker population to care for the *fuliginosus* brood.
+The queen invades the nest of a host species where it kills the host queen, leaving the host worker population to care for the *fuliginosus* brood.
 It has a southerly distribution within the UK.

 ![fluliginosus]({{ site.baseurl }}/images/ants/fuliginosus.JPG)